A workhorse Distillery with plenty of character

 Looking to the Future

-While Speyside Distillery honours traditional methods, it’s not afraid to innovate.
-Recent years have seen experiments with different cask types and aging processes, always with an eye toward creating exceptional whisky rather than chasing trends.
-Whether you’re a seasoned whisky connoisseur or simply appreciate artisanal craftsmanship, Speyside Distillery represents something special in today’s fast-paced world – a place where time moves a little slower, and quality still takes precedence over quantity.
-In an age of industrial-scale production, this small distillery stands as a testament to the enduring appeal of traditional Scottish whisky-making.
+While honouring traditional methods, Speyside Distillery embraces innovation eagerly.
+In recent years, the team has explored different cask types and aging processes, always aiming to create exceptional whisky rather than chasing trends.
+Whether you love whisky as a connoisseur or simply appreciate artisanal craftsmanship, Speyside Distillery offers something special in today’s fast-paced world – a place where time slows down, and quality outweighs quantity.
+In our age of industrial-scale production, this small distillery showcases the enduring charm of traditional Scottish whisky-making.

-In 2021 the blender and bulk whisky supplier Glasgow Whisky bought the Tromie Mills Distillery LTD, the company that owns the land and the building that comprise Speyside distillery.
-In 2012, when Harvey’s of Edinburgh (with John McDonough at the helm and aided by Taiwanese investors), took over the Spey brand and the running of Speyside distillery, they were leasing the site and the building.
-The lease expires in 2025 and now they are looking to build a new distillery.
-In April 2023 a planning application for a distillery near Strathmashie, approx.15 kilometres west of the current site, was submitted to the local council.
+In 2021, blender and bulk whisky supplier Glasgow Whisky purchased Tromie Mills Distillery LTD, which owns the land and buildings of Speyside distillery.
+Back in 2012, when Harvey’s of Edinburgh (led by John McDonough with Taiwanese investors) took over the Spey brand and began running Speyside distillery, they signed a lease for the site and building.
+This lease ends in 2025, prompting them to plan a new distillery.
+In April 2023, they filed a planning application with the local council for a distillery near Strathmashie, about 15 kilometers west of the current location.

 Truth and Consequence